livebungalow/takehome-data-eng/README.md

 - Complete the challenge and push back to the repo
   - If you have any questions in any step, please reach out to your recruiter.
 A member of engineering team will be involved to support you, as if you were working for Bungalow.

 ## Your notes (Readme.md)
-Add any additional notes / documentation here
+@TODO: Add any additional notes / documentation in this file.

 ### Time spent
 Give us a rough estimate of the time you spent working on this.
 If you spent time learning in order to do this project please feel free to let us know that too.
 This makes sure that we are evaluating your work fairly and in context.
 It also gives us the opportunity to learn and adjust our process if needed.